havhje/artsdata/global_utils/global_utils_project_info.md

 *   **Key Components:**
     *   `COLUMN_NAME_MAPPING` (dict): Stores the mapping from original names (keys) to display names (values).
     *   `get_display_name(original_name)` (function): Takes an original column name and returns the corresponding display name from the mapping, or the original name itself if no mapping exists.
-*   **Usage:** Imported by modules like `Oversikt.py` and dashboard components to rename DataFrame columns before displaying data to the user.
+*   **Usage:** Imported by modules like `Oversikt.py` to rename DataFrame columns before displaying data directly in tables.
+Also used internally by components like `mapper_streamlit/landingsside/dashboard.py` to rename calculated results (e.g., top lists) before passing them to formatting or UI display functions.

 ### 2. `filter_constants.py`